AkashRajpurohit/clipper/README.md

     * Clearing storage
 * Settings Tab
     * Enable/Disable Sound
+    * Enable/Disable Clipboard Copying (Just in case you want to copy everything all the time)

 # 📥 Download
-Clipper is available for Windows, Linux & Mac and can be downloaded from Github releases.
+Clipper is available for Windows & Linux and can be downloaded from Github releases.

 [https://github.com/AkashRajpurohit/clipper/releases](https://github.com/AkashRajpurohit/clipper/releases)